🌺

 Wellness Culture

-Hawaii's vibrant wellness and raw food café scene frequently treats local honey and bee pollen as "natural" rather than non-vegan, and they appear in açaí bowls, smoothies, energy balls, and granola products without prominent flagging.
+Hawaii's wellness and raw food cafe culture frequently treats local honey and bee pollen as "natural" rather than non-vegan, and they appear in acai bowls, smoothies, energy balls, and granola products without prominent flagging.
 This is precisely the type of venue where vegan visitors are most likely to eat without scrutinising ingredients.
-Always check whether a smoothie base or bowl topping contains honey — asking "is there any honey in this?" before you order takes one second and is entirely normal at these venues.
+Always check whether a bowl topping or smoothie base contains honey before you order.

 Vegan Hotspots View on HappyCow